-FORESIGHT GROUP The SCAR Foresight Group is responsible for the Foresight exercises.
-As one of the tasks of the SCAR, this activity deserves some more words.
+FORESIGHT GROUP The SCAR Foresight Group (sometimes referred to as a "Task Force", with a slightly different configuration) is responsible for the Foresight exercises.
+As one of the main tasks of the SCAR, this activity deserves some more words.
 The SCAR Foresight Group proposes the foresight activities to the Plenary and, after approval, supports and steers the process, from the identification of the themes to be explored and of the group of experts that will carry out the exercise, to the steering of the whole process, including publication, dissemination, and valorisation of the results, in coordination with the EC and with the experts.
-SCAR has issued five foresights since 2007. covering subjects including prospects for agriculture on 20-year perspective, a better balance between economic thinking, ecological and social issues, resilience challenge of resource scarcity, the challenge for the primary sector in the bioeconomy perspective, identification of key transition pathways towards a "safe and just" operating space for humanity.
+SCAR has issued five foresights since 2007, covering subjects including prospects for agriculture on а 20-year perspective, a better balance between economic thinking, ecological resilience and social issues, the challenge of resource scarcity, the challenge for the primary sector in the bioeconomy perspective, and the identification of key transition pathways towards a "safe and just" operating space for humanity.
 The Foresight exercises, carried out by selected multidisciplinary groups of experts with the support of the SCAR Foresight Group, are among the most relevant SCAR outputs, as witnessed by the presence of the Foresight among the three main SCAR tasks.
 They are an important source of information and advice, and a tool to encourage research policy coordination towards relevant objectives for the future of agriculture and the wider bioeconomy.
 Sometimes the final Foresight Reports (Figure 5) lead to follow-on scientific publications and declarations, as was the case with the "Berlin Declaration" following the 5th SCAR Foresight.
 It is important to underline that each SCAR Group has the possibility, and is strongly encouraged, to contribute to the Foresight process, from the scoping phase to the utilisation of the final report.
-This engagement takes place in various forms, for example through dedicated workshops, requests for written contributions, surveys etc. Climate Change and Energy Resilience and Food Crises 2008 Resource Scarcities Efficiency vs Sufficiency Sustainable Bioeconomy Resilience and transformation
+This engagement takes place in various forms, for example through dedicated workshops, requests for written contributions, surveys etc. The 6th SCAR Foresight started in 2025 and will be concluded by 2026.

-Figure 5: SCAR Foresight reports (SCAR website) 66 European Public-Public Partnerships

-ERA-NETs PARTNERSHIPS ERA-NET stands for European Research Area Network, Under Horizon 2020.
+Figure 5: SCAR Foresight reports (SCAR website) 66 European Public-Public Partnerships ERA-NETs ERA-NET stands for European Research Area Network.
+Under Horizon 2020.
 ERA-NET Cofunds were a funding instrument designed to support publicpublic partnerships in their preparation, establishment of networking structures, design and implementation, and coordination of joint activities.
 They gathered together various research funding entities that engaged in joint calls and other additional and complementary activities.
 The instrument provided 'topup' funding for single joint calls and transnational actions.
-Other types of networks for joint research funding established under Horizon 2020 are the IPIs (Joint Programming Initiatives) and the EJPs (European Joint Programmes).
-Under Horizon Europe, the variety joint research initiatives was simplified with the creation of a new instrument called European Partnerships, covering a broad remit and with a longterm perspective.
-The Partnership are meant to take the role that, with different ambitions and scope, was played by the complex landscape of previous and existing ERA-NETs, IPIs and EJPs.
+Other types of networks for joint research funding established under Horizon 2020 are the Pls (Joint Programming Initiatives) and the EJPs (European Joint Programmes).
+PARTNERSHIPS Under Horizon Europe, the variety joint research initiatives was of simplified with the creation of a new instrument called European Partnerships, covering a broad remit and with a longterm perspective.
+The Partnership are meant to take the role that, with different ambitions and scope, was played by the complex landscape of previous and existing ERA-NETs, JPIs and EJPs.
 European Partnerships bring the EC and private and/or public partners together to address some of Europe's most pressing challenges through concerted research and innovation initiatives.
 Several SCAR Groups have contributed to the creation of Partnerships pertinent to their remit.